 Highly Effective Facial Rejuvenation

-Dr. Guy Cappuccino is proud to offer phenol, trichloroacetic acid (TCA), and alpha hydroxy acids (AHAs) for the purpose of non-surgical facial rejuvenation to patients in Mount Airy, Frederick MD, and the surrounding areas.
+Dr. Guy Cappuccino is proud to offer a full array of superficial and deep medical peels.
+We offer VI Peels, Jessner peels, melasma peels, phenol peels, trichloroacetic acid peels (TCA), alpha hydroxy acids peels (AHAs), for the purpose of non-surgical facial rejuvenation to patients in Mount Airy, Frederick, MD, and the surrounding areas.
 The precise formula used will be adjusted to meet your specific needs, making this a great way to enjoy your ideal results.
-Although chemical peel may be performed in conjunction with a facelift, it is not a substitute for such surgery, nor will it prevent or slow the aging process.
+Although chemical peels may be performed in conjunction with a facelift, they are not substitutes for such surgery, nor will they prevent or slow the aging process.

 Dr. Guy Cappuccino Logo media